cpj/spring-2012/01-week-one/README.md

 ##start your portfolio site.
 ###There will be a few steps to setting up your portfolio site:
 - 1. Set up a vagrant box that you’ll use to work on your portfolio site.
 Instructions.
-- 2. Fork a github repository to use as a starterkit for your portfolio site.
+- 2. Create a github account and set up git on your vagrant box.
 Instructions.
-- 3. Create a basic site (with only test content) and push it to heroku.com.
+- 3. Fork a github repository and create a basic site (with only test content) and push it to heroku.com.
 Instructions.

 ##read and watch some stuff:
 - Read chapter one of _Code Simplicity_.